g7xu/Data_vis_LSUS/README.md

-# dsc106_proj1
+# Project overview
+This is a project creating a static visualization of how sunshine impact the life expectancy in US.
+In this project, we will explore and visualize two datasets: [climate dataset](https://www.usclimatedata.com/) and [US Life Expectancy at Birth](https://www.cdc.gov/nchs/data-visualization/life-expectancy/index.html).

-This is a Working repository for dsc 106 project 1.
-In this project, we were  given a [climate dataset](https://github.com/dsc-courses/dsc106-wi24/raw/gh-pages/resources/data/weather.csv) that contain information of the climate in major U.S. Cities.
+The climate dataset contains information of the climate in major U.S. Cities.

 The data contains in total 7 columns:
 - **`city`**: The name of the city.